healthy-chicken-saladeers/rag_detective/docs/deploy-custom-container-BERT-vertex.md

 ```
 Replace `{ENDPOINT_ID}` and `{MODEL_ID}` with the respective IDs you obtained from the previous steps.

-This command deploys your model to the specified endpoint.
+This command deploys the model to the specified endpoint.
 This process may take some time.
 If the operation times out, you can monitor it using:

 ```shell
 gcloud beta ai endpoints describe {ENDPOINT_ID} --region=us-central1
 ```

-You can then test your model and endpoint on the cloud console:
+You can then test the model and endpoint on the cloud console:

 ![](../vertex-json-request.jpg)